SoftInstigate/restheart-website/learn/files-buckets.md

 ## Introduction

 RESTHeart offers complete binary content management in a fully RESTful style.
-It's possibile to insert, read and delete huge binary files by leveraging the underlying **GridFS** store from MongoDB.
+It's possible to insert, read and delete huge binary files by leveraging the underlying **GridFS** store from MongoDB.

 Once a file has been created in a bucket, only its json properties can